HDFC Life Super Income Plan is a non-linked participating and limited pay money-back insurance plan.

 In short, the answer is NO.

-As you have noticed in the above analysis that the Survival Benefits, though they are guaranteed, their rates are been reducing every year!
+As you have noticed in the above analysis that the Survival Benefits, though they are guaranteed, rates are been reducing every year!

 Reversionary and Terminal bonuses are NOT assured bonuses; they depend on the profit that the company makes in that duration and many other hidden factors.
 These bonuses don’t get the compounding effect.